Workflow contract reference

 nodes:

-- id: action-node
+- id: spawn

-runtime — the grammar itself does not constrain which node IDs are valid.
+the execution engine at runtime - the grammar itself does not constrain

 Node type registry